chinchalinchin/elara/src/source/02_research/00_palindromes.rst

 Section II.IV: Delimiting
 --------------------------

 Now that the analysis has breached the level of Sentences, it begins to turn explicitly towards the consideration of palindromes and their structure.
 The next section will formally define palindromes and their properties.
-As preparation, this subsection will introduce an important tool that will be used to classify palindromes and provide insight into their structure.
+As preparation, this subsection will introduce an important tool that will be used to build the theorems which in turn will be used to classify palindromes and provide insight into their structure.

 Before moving onto the formal foundations for the *Delimiter Count Function*, some heuristical motivations will be provided for its introduction.
 The essence of a palindrome lies in its ability to encode semantic meaning on multiple syntactic levels.
 In other words, the meaning of a palindrome is distributed through its syntactical layers.
 The concepts of *perfect* and *imperfect* palindromes will be defined more rigorously in the following Section III, but as an intuitive introduction to this distinction and to help highlight the ability of a palindrome to encode meaning on multiple syntactic levels, consider the following two examples,